jlparkI/xGPR/docs/initialization_tutorial.rst

 xGPR is an approximation to an exact Gaussian process.
-The larger the number of RFFs, the better the approximation, and in fact, the error of the approximation decreases *exponentially* with the number of RFFs.
+The larger the number of RFFs, the better the approximation, and in fact, the error of the approximation decreases rapidly with the number of RFFs.
 This means that in general, we don't need a *huge* number of RFFs to get a decent result.
 It also means that increasing the number of RFFs will nearly always improve performance but with diminishing returns -- going from 4096 to 8192 will yield a bigger boost